akshay-rakheja/supernova2022/README.md

 DeTi makes Internet Computers autonomous.
 DeTi is a decentralized cron scheduling service that will fire off a message to a designated canister on a specific function endpoint on a schedule or at a time designated by the user.
 We wrangled the date work so you would not have to: run your function every day at 5pm.
 Or every Tuesday at 9:23pm.
 Maybe just once next Saturday at 11.
 No matter your scheduling needs, you can compose them using DeTi.

 With DeTi, unstoppable canisters become unstoppable robots.
-We are imagining applia
+Come try it out.
+We are offering free DeTi tokens during Supernova.
+You can check out DeTi out here: <https://fl5mh-daaaa-aaaap-qalja-cai.ic0.app/> and its reference implementation here: <https://d7hzd-wiaaa-aaaap-qamba-cai.ic0.app/>

 ## How we built it